Wang-Zhiping/Wang-Zhiping.github.io/index.md

 # Research experiences <a name="RE"></a>
 The listed content here is just a partial enumeration of experiences.
 If you would like to learn more details, please click [here](./research.md).

++ **3D Reconstruction for TVAM 3D-Printed Sample** – EPFL EEE Summer Project
+  Advisor: Dr. Christophe Moser, EPFL | June 2025 – Sep 2025 | Lausanne, Switzerland

++ **Optimal Filtered Back-Projection for Cryo-electron Tomography** – Master's Project
+  Advisors: Dr. Ricardo Righetto & Dr. Valentin Debarnot, University of Basel | Nov 2024 – Feb 2025 | Basel, Switzerland

 + **Research on Fast Fourier Ptychographic Based on Illumination Control** -Independent project, funded by the University of Chinese Academy of Sciences.
-  Supervisor: Dr. An Pan, Pioneering Interdiscipline Center of CAS Aug 2023–present
+  Supervisor: Dr. An Pan, Pioneering Interdiscipline Center of CAS Aug 2023–May 2024

 + **Improving the efficiency of photoacoustic conversion in photoacoustic imaging** (tentative) School of Information and Engineering, ShanghaiTech (May-September 2023)